 Unlike a product sale where you engage the customer once, your customer will engage with you many times over the contracted subscription period.
 How you engage with them will drive the customer relationship and whether you can retain them after the initial subscription term.

 The user experience is manifested in several ways — how they interact with your solution, and how they interact with your solution support teams.
-When you plan your product, don’t just plan the product or the service, but think through the various customer touch points with your organization.
+When you plan your product, don’t just plan the product or the service, but think through the various customer touchpoints with your organization.
 Provide a unified experience between the product, the service you provide, and the engagement process.

 Integrate your support team into the account management strategy.
 Your customer support team will have more interactions with the customer than your sales team.
-Through their many interactions, they’ll have deeper insights on the customers’ evolving needs, as well as understanding any issues they may have with your solution.
+Through their many interactions, they’ll have deeper insights into the customers’ evolving needs, as well as understanding any issues they may have with your solution.
 Their interactions will play a large role in customer retention and upsell of future services.